microsoft/powerapps-tools/Administration/CoEStarterKit/Individual Components/README.md

     - The app has business justification details provided but has not been published in 60 days or is missing a description.
     - The app has business justification details provided and has indicated high business impact, and has not submitted a mitigation plan to the attachments field.
 - ###### Admin | App Archive and Clean Up - Start Approval
     Checks for apps that have not been modified in the last six months (configurable) and asks the app owner (via Flow Approvals) if the app can be archived.
-This Flow starts the approval and writes the Approval Task to the ‘Archive Approval’ CDS Entity.
+This Flow starts the approval and writes the Approval Task to the â€˜Archive Approvalâ€™ CDS Entity.
 - ###### Admin | App Archive and Clean Up - Check Approval
-    Monitors Approval Responses of the App Archive and Clean Up – Start Approval Flow and, if approved, archives the app file to SharePoint.
+    Monitors Approval Responses of the App Archive and Clean Up â€“ Start Approval Flow and, if approved, archives the app file to SharePoint.
     Pre-Requisite: Create a SharePoint document library to store the archived apps and configure this in Flow
     Update: By default, this Flow will archive the application but not remove it or its permission from the environment.
 Update this Flow based on your requirements, to delete the app from the environment, or remove app permissions.
 - ###### Admin | Find and disable flows that leverage certain connectors